Algan1/Sorular/README.md

 For example, the first several multiples would be (in order) 1, 3, 5, 7, 9, 15, 21.

 17.9
-Kth Multiple:
+Kth Multiple: (Bilmem kaçıncı katsayı)
-Asal çarpanları 3, 5 ve 7 olan "kth" sayısını bulmak için bir algoritma tasarlayın.
+Asal çarpanları 3, 5 ve 7 olan "kth" (bilmem kaçıncı) sayısını bulmak için bir algoritma tasarlayın.
 3, 5 ve 7'den başka asal çarpanı olmadığını unutmayın.

-Örneğin, ilk birkaç kat (sırayla) olacaktır 1, 3, 5, 7, 9, 15, 21
+Örneğin, ilk birkaç katsayı şöyle (sırayla) olacaktır k      sayı
+1	1
+2       3
+3	5
+4	7
+5	9
+6	15
+7	21

 17 .10 Majority Element: A majority element is an element that makes up more than half of the items in